Enriques surfaces with normal K3-like coverings: Lang's classification and Frobenius pullback

 Lang used alpha-numerical symbols for normal forms of \emph{local} Weierstra\ss{} equations for unstable fibers.
 Let us call them the \emph{Lang types}.
 One may tabulate the Lang types for reduced fibers as follows:

 \centerline{Table \stepcounter{table}\arabic{table}: \text{The reduced unstable Lang types}}

-Here $m\geq 1$ is the number of irreducible components in the fiber, $v\geq 1$ is the valuation of a minimal Weierstra\ss{} equation, and $\delta $ is the wild part of the conductor, which satisfies $\delta= v -m-1$ according to Ogg's Formula.
+As in Section \ref{Ogg's formula}, the integer $m\geq 1$ is the number of irreducible components in the fiber, $v\geq 1$ is the valuation of a minimal Weierstra\ss{} equation, and $\delta\geq 0 $ is the wild part of the conductor, which satisfies $\delta= v -m-1$ according to Ogg's Formula.

 In what follows, we work over an algebraically closed ground field $k$ of characteristic $p=2$.
 Fix a rational elliptic surface $J\ra \PP^1$ that is jacobian, with only reduced fibers.
 Hence the Frobenius pullback $X'=J^\fpb$ is normal.
 Choose a section $O\subset J$, and let $W\ra\PP^1$ be the resulting Weierstra\ss{} fibration.